 Every face has prominent features, and you can use your facial hair to accentuate what you love when you look in the mirror.
 These different beard styles show you different ways to achieve the look.

-This one is always at the top because it’s the epitome of beard growth to achieve.
+The full beard is at the top because it’s the epitome of beard growth to achieve.
 If you have a long, luscious beard that connects to a well-developed mustache, you often won’t spend a ton of time grooming.
-Rather, the rugged appeal of the beard makes it desirable.
+Rather, the length and rugged appeal of the beard makes it desirable.

-Patchy styles are actually quite popular because you can trim and fade the beard so that your patches aren’t as prominent.
+Thin beard styles are actually quite popular because you can trim and fade the beard so even if you have patches light patches, they’re not as prominent.
 You can also comb and brush your beard with a balm to promote growth in patchy areas.

-These beards tend to have varying degrees of thickness, which makes it perfect for those who want to bring out their chin more.
-Inverted triangle, oval, and smaller chin shapes can use this neat, short beard to define their jawline and cheekbones.
+The designer stubble beard tends to have varying degrees of thickness, which makes it perfect for those who want to bring out their chin more.
+Inverted triangle, oval, and smaller chin shapes can use this neat, short stubble to define their jawline and cheekbones.

 5. Square Goatee